xfolch/studious-student/README.md

 Practice - Studious Student
 ===========================

-Studious Student is an exercise proposed as a kata in the Barcelona SW Craftsmanship on December 2th, 2014.
+Studious Student is an exercise proposed as a kata in the Barcelona SW Craftsmanship by Leo Antoli on December 2th, 2014.

 Description
 -----------